CodeCs1/dcz-rs/README.md

-# dcz-rs
+# dcz (DucaZcript)

+A basic programming language that can be used for compiling and interpreting.

-The rewritten dcz programming language using Rust
+This is just a rewritten programming language from C++ to Rust